 Since this feature is not offered by Kickstarter, many successful Kickstarter campaigns will move to Indiegogo when their Kickstarter has finalized so they can still take

-You can find out more about how InDemand works here: https://learn.indiegogo.com/indemand/
+You can find out more about how InDemand works as a post campaign distribution channel here: https://learn.indiegogo.com/indemand/

 Brookstone + Indiegogo Procurement Partners No Longer

 As one of the most famous American retail chains, Brookstone decided to make use of crowdfunding in order to sell their high-tech gadgets faster.

 Next, the retail chain chose those projects with an expected high outcome and helped with the design, manufacturing and distribution of the products.

-You can take a look here at some of the crowdfunded products that were sold at Brookstone to consumers outside the crowdfunding space.
+You can take a look here at the 29 crowdfunded products that were sold at Brookstone to consumers outside the crowdfunding space.

 Brookstone Launch, the platform that helped campaigners to give shape to their innovative ideas, was perfect for every type of campaigner, including:

 - regular people with a smart idea

-The dream was that with this former opportunity crowdfunders’ could take advantage of the partnership between Brookstone and Indiegogo to transform their crowdfunding campaign from a launch event into a sustainable long term business.
+The dream was that with this former opportunity crowdfunders’ could take advantage of the partnership between Brookstone and Indiegogo to transform their crowdfunding campaign from a launch event into a sustainable long term business using Brookstone as a flagship distribution channel.